MultiSafepay/docs/content/getting-started/pci-dss.md

 - Official company name and registration number in the companies register
 - Full company address, email address, and phone number
 - VAT number
-- Your cancellation and privacy policies
+- Your cancelation and privacy policies
 - Terms and conditions for customers in your checkout, preferably with a checkbox

 # Security testing